666komo/Stripped-Win11/README.md

 1. Install Windows as normal.
 2. Pass the OOBE normally.
-3. When you are on desktop, install all comulative updates.
-4. (Premade local account only) You will problably be prompted after restart to make password, skip this by pressing Enter key.
+3. (Premade local account only) You will problably be prompted after restart to make password, skip this by pressing Enter key.
-5. As you can probably see, MS is trying to force some things like Edge in your installation.
+4. As you can probably see, MS is trying to force some things like Edge in your installation.
 We are going to get rid of that and install some apps by using CTT WinUtil.
    Simply type in PowerShell (as admin) this command:

    			irm christitus.com/win | iex

-6. Install apps of your choice by using this utility.
+5. Install apps of your choice by using this utility.
-(When you hit the "Start Install" button, another window will pop up.
-You have to hit "Install" or "Update".
-(It is installing Winget))
-7. (Recommended!)
+6. (Recommended!)
 Go to Updates tab and hit the middle option.
 (This will make feature updates delay for 2 years, so only updates you will recieve are security updates)
-8. I would recommend using some of the tweaks from this utility as long as you know what you are doing.
+7. I would recommend using some of the tweaks from this utility as long as you know what you are doing.
 (Only at your own risk!!!)
-9. Thats it.
+8. Thats it.
 Enjoy.

 # Credits